arancauchi/dark-past/scripts/tromelin.md

 To avoid detection, he took a shortcut through unfamiliar waters - at night, without accurate maps.

-The sea was black.
-No moon.
-The only light came from the ship's lanterns, swaying with each wave.

 On July 31st, the ship struck a reef.

 The hull split open.
 Water rushed in.

 The French crew scrambled onto the deck and swam for the nearby sandbar.

 Below deck, the slaves heard the crash.
 They felt the ship lurch.
-Then the water came - pouring through the splintered hull, rising fast in the darkness.
+Then the water came — pouring through the splintered hull, rising fast in the darkness.

+The hatches above them had been nailed shut.

 They were chained in the cargo hold.
 As the water climbed past their ankles, their knees, their waists, they had nowhere to go.
-Some tried to break free.
+Some clawed at the sealed hatches.
 Some screamed for help that wasn't coming.

 Half of them drowned in that hold, tangled in their chains, clawing at walls they couldn't see.